 As an analyst, the ability to interpret company accounts and economic capacity is vital so this area is a significant piece of your learning.
 Topics covered here include: Inventory Costing (LIFO/FIFO), Depreciation, Intangible Assets, Deferred Taxes, Leasing and Accounting for Bonds.

-- Equity (Readings 39-41, then 36-38): Readings 39-41 focuses on the analysis, valuation and characteristics of equity securities.
+LM 1-3 focuses on the analysis, valuation and characteristics of equity securities.
 Once again your knowledge of TVM will prove beneficial as you can move quickly from an understanding of equity securities to valuing the equity itself.

 Building the conceptual framework for the understanding of basic Derivative Securities, Forwards, Future Options and Swaps, these readings will ensure you are competent in your comprehension of these different financial instruments, which form a foundation for future levels.

 Introducing concepts such as sampling and estimation as well as hypothesis, you should be aware that perceived difficulty of these topics may slow the pace of your studies.
 You should therefore build in adequate time to tackle this session.